arinbasu/Reproducible-research-using-Authorea-markdown-and-github/llqbu2n8ko8.md

 It puts the image outside of the markdown box.

-Image B was added using markdown syn
+Image B was added using markdown syntax